-The Ioniq Hybrid is usefully cheaper to buy than the Toyota Prius, which is one of the key reasons buyers are likely to consider the Ioniq, and it should help to make up for the fact that the Hyundai falls a bit short of the Toyota’s fuel economy and CO2 figures.
-It’s also typically a bit cheaper than the Prius on PCP finance, which will appeal to retail buyers.
+The Ioniq Hybrid is usefully cheaper to buy than the Toyota Prius, which is one of the key reasons buyers are likely to consider it.
+This also helps make up for the fact that the Hyundai falls short of the Toyota’s fuel economy and CO2 figures.

 Hyundai Ioniq Hybrid insurance group

 Hyundai offers a five-year/unlimited-mileage warranty, which is one of the best on the market given that most normal diesel or petrol cars have three years of cover.
-Toyota offers a five-year/100,000-mile warranty, while Kia betters them both with seven years or 100,000 miles of cover.
+Toyota offers a five-year/100,000-mile warranty, while Kia betters them both with seven years/100,000 miles.